orcacr-solana/pumpfun-mevbot/README.md

 >  skip this step if you want your dashboard to connect to my public MEV program for a .1% trading fee!
 4. Visit https://pump.fun

-5. Open the Tampermonkey extension
+5. Open the Greasemonkey or Violentmonkey extension

 ![b](https://i.imgur.com/MjuX6v3.png)

-6. Click `+ create new script`
+6. Click `+ create new script`, the menu should have these similar options.

 ![yy](https://i.postimg.cc/kMSpQ0x1/Screenshot-from-2024-09-17-01-38-19.png)